 Nothing.
 The services of the Ombudsman are free.

-You can complain to us if you think you have been treated unfairly or unreasonably by a Tasmanian public authority.
-We can take complaints against:
+You can complain to us if you think a Tasmanian public authority has treated you unfairly or unreasonably.

-Some public authorities and certain actions are outside the Ombudsmans jurisdiction.
-We cannot take complaints about:
+Some public authorities and certain actions are outside the Ombudsman's jurisdiction so we can't take complaints about them, such as:

 The Ombudsman will not usually investigate a complaint if you have known about the issue for more than two years, unless there is a reasonable excuse for the delay.